Wasgehtab97/tapem/docs/session_timer_audio.md

 # Session Timer Audio Setup

-The session timer uses the `TimerSoundPlayer` class to play a short chime when the countdown completes.
+The session timer uses the `TimerChimePlayer` service to play a short chime when the countdown completes.
 The application code expects a WAV file at `assets/audio/session_timer_end.wav`, but the binary is not tracked in version control.
 Follow the checklist below to enable the sound in your build.

 ## 1. Prepare the audio asset